chrisgurney/obsidian-note-toolbar/README.md

 #### URLs

 Toolbar items can link to notes, or URLs (linking to internal or external locations).
+For examples, and directions on how to generate URLs, see [the wiki](https://github.com/chrisgurney/obsidian-note-toolbar/wiki).

 The following variables are supported, which are substituted on click: